 One day I came across a blog post all about making junk journals, and ever since I was hooked!

-I really love the idea of creating a handmade book made up from recycled items such as different sheets of papers from magazines, musical sheets, patterned paper, paper bags, and just about anything that you can write on properly.
+I really love the idea of creating a handmade book made up of recycled items such as different sheets of paper from magazines, musical sheets, patterned paper, paper bags, and just about anything that you can write on properly.

 There’s even a community of people sharing really cool stuff and how they create their very unique junk journals online and the inspiring ideas are amazing.

 To give you a glance at how a junk journal looks, check the video below!

 When reading a book at night, we always need to be near a lamp so that we’ll be able to read properly right?
 But what if you can make a lamp entirely out of books?
 Sounds interesting right?

 But yes!
 You can make a book lamp with just a few books and the end result is just stunning!

 We all need a desk organizer to help keep everything in place, especially in a teacher’s desk.
 But desk organizer designs might seem boring at times but don’t fret because you can make an awesome and unique one from your unwanted books!

 Patience and determination are key for this project but you’ll love the end result because you get to save some bucks and be eco-friendly at the same time as well!